02 Aug 2021

 DMA Student Membership

-It's available to apprentices for the duration of their apprenticeship, and one year after, enabling them to take advantage of IDM learning content with free access to the IDM Award in GDPR (usually £594) as well as DMA webinars, awards case studies and industry guides, and monthly Student Member skills and knowledge sessions.
+It's available to apprentices for the duration of their apprenticeship, and one year after, enabling them to take advantage of IDM learning content with free access to the IDM Award in GDPR and IDM Award in Marketing (usually £594 each ) as well as DMA webinars, award winning case studies and best practice guides.

 If you have questions about apprenticeships, please get in touch with Kate Burnett, General Manager of DMA Talent: email@example.com.